lmarzen/dice-mosaic/README.md

 </ul>
 -g [m,b,w]
 <ul>
-For mix of black and white die use './dice-mosaic -g m'. (this is the default if -g is not specified)
+For all black die(w/ white dots) use './dice-mosaic -g b'. (this is the default if -g is not specified)
 </ul><ul>
-For all black die(w/ white dots) use './dice-mosaic -g b'
+For all white die(w/ black dots) use './dice-mosaic -g w'.
 </ul><ul>
-For all white die(w/ black dots) use './dice-mosaic -g w'
+For a mix of black and white die use './dice-mosaic -g m'.
 </ul>
 -j [jpg_quality]
 <ul>